OuterTune/ffMetadataEx/README.md

 ## Usage

-1. Install an OuterTune version with ffMetadataEx
+1. Install an [OuterTune version](https://github.com/OuterTune/OuterTune/releases) with ffMetadataEx.
+These are provided with stable releases (not beta or alpha).

 2. Select this scanner implementation.
 Open the OuterTune app and navigate to `Settings --> Library & Content -> Local media -> Metadata extractor`, and select FFmpeg.